 The Marshall University Research Corporation has announced the winners of the Summer 2020 John Marshall Scholar program.

 The nine awardees will each receive a $6,500 stipend to pursue their research project over the summer term.
-Since its inception, the John Marshall Scholar program has supported the creative discovery and research work of 42 faculty members from the College of Science, College of Business, College of Liberal Arts, College of Arts and Media, the College of Information Technology and Engineering, and the College of Education and Professional Development.
+Since its inception, the John Marshall Scholar program has supported the creative discovery and research work of 42 faculty members from the College of Science, College of Business, College of Liberal Arts, College of Arts and Media, the College of Engineering and Computer Sciences, and the College of Education and Professional Development.

 Proposals are being reviewed for Fall 2020 and winners will be announced in early February.
 The request for proposals for Spring 2021 is available at //marshall.edu/murc and then by clicking on John Marshall University Scholar Awards on the right side of the page.